Understanding Dementia Course

 Example scenarios, and the SPECAL approach.

-View the part 2 presentation (.ppt)
+View the part 2 Memory Communication presentation (ppt)

 Part 3